Friend says slain woman in Indiana had a ‘heart of gold’

 EVANSVILLE, Ind.
 (AP) — A friend of a woman whose remains were discovered in southwestern Indiana more than a year after her slaying says she was selfless and loved spreading joy to others.

-Authorities found 29-year-old Evonne Pullen dead and buried earlier this month in a detached garage of an Evansville home.
-Police said it appears there was an attempt to conceal her body and that it had been there for an extended period.
+Authorities found 29-year-old Evonne Pullen dead and buried earlier this month in an Evansville home’s detached garage.
+Police say it appears someone tried to conceal her body and that it had been there for an extended period.
 Three people have been charged in connection with Pullen’s killing.

-Pullen’s friend, Catherine Williams, told the Evansville Courier & Press on Monday that she admired the Winchester woman’s “heart of gold” despite hardships.
+Pullen’s friend, Catherine Williams, told the Evansville Courier & Press on Monday that she admired the woman, who moved to Evansville from Winchester, Virginia, for having a “heart of gold” despite hardships.

-Williams says that Pullen’s family is not ready to speak out.
-She says she’s working with them to ensure that her friend gets justice.
+Williams says Pullen’s family is not ready to speak out.
+She says she’s working with them to ensure her friend gets justice.

 Information from: Evansville Courier & Press, http://www.courierpress.com